HerodotusDev/integrity/README.md

 ## Configure Verifier

 By default, the verifier is configured for recursive layout and keccak hash for verifier unfriendly commitment layers.
-You can easily change that by using the configure python script:
+You can easily change that by using the configure python script (this script is in Experimental stage):

 ```bash
 python configure.py -l recursive -s keccak